⚖️

 Foundation Mass Ratio Check

 Verify that compressor foundation mass ratio meets industry guidelines (3:1 to 5:1).
-For pile foundations, includes effective soil mass contribution within the pile group envelope.
+The ratio is based on concrete mass; for pile-supported blocks the surrounding soil is shown for reference only and is excluded (piles carry load to deep strata).
 Use to validate existing designs or check proposed foundations.

 Machine Weight